Gageperrin/it-notes/gcp/associate-cloud-engineer.md

 Cloud IAM provides configuration options for identities, roles, and resources.
 A policy is a collection of bindings, metadata, and configuration.
 Binding configures how members and resources should be matched with permissions.

 A member can be a Google account, a service account attached to an application, a Google Group, G Suite Domains, Cloud Identity Domains, `AllAuthenticatedUsers`, or `AllUsers`.
+Note that service accounts do not have passwords.

 Permissions determine what operations are allowed on a resource and correspond to REST API methods.
 These permissions are not granted to users directly.
 Instead they are granted through roles which are a collection of permissions.

 There are three kinds of roles in IAM: primitive, predefined, and custom.
 Primitive are roles alike Owner, Editor, or Viewer that are legacy options.
 They are no longer recommended.
 Predefined provide fine-grained access control.
-Custom roles are user-defined and managed.
+Custom roles are user-defined and managed and they are sub-divided into `SUPPORTED`, `TESTING`, and `NOT_SUPPORTED` level of support.
+Custom roles are best to prevent any automatic changes in role scope or permissions.

 Conditions can be used to specify resource access based on certain identity attributes or other triggers.
 When a condition exists, the access is only granted if the expression is true.